lajohnston/eco/README.md

   }
 );

-// Array syntax- specify component names the entities must have to qualify const updateMovement = eco.system(["position", "movement"], entity => {
+// Array syntax- specify the components entities must have to qualify const updateMovement = eco.system(["position", "movement"], entity => {
   entity.has("position"); // true
   entity.has("movement"); // true